kubewarden/policy-sdk-js/README.md

 - **npm**: Required to install the project dependencies.
 - **[Javy](https://github.com/bytecodealliance/javy/releases)**: The compiler
   that transforms the JavaScript code into a WebAssembly module.
+- `clang`: required to build the quickjs related Rust crates.
 - **[kwctl](https://github.com/kubewarden/kwctl/)**: Required to run the
   final policy.
 - **[`bats`](https://github.com/bats-core/bats-core)**: Required to run